Print Friendly, PDF & Email

 With our lengthy experience of the rewind technique, however, we know that a skilled therapist can use the technique to detraumatise a whole range of traumas in just one rewind, without these needing to be verbalised in turn or even necessarily brought to consciousness.

-Furthermore, it is easy to integrate and activate other ancillary therapeutic procedures alongside the rewind technique, such as the use of metaphors and story-telling while the person is still in a deeply relaxed state and the 'trying out' of new learning.
+Furthermore, it is easy to integrate and activate other ancillary therapeutic procedures alongside the rewind technique, such as the use of metaphors and storytelling while the person is still in a deeply relaxed state and the 'trying out' of new learning.
 However, the rewind doesn't work for everyone, particularly those who have difficulty relaxing or with visual imagery or who have difficulty getting in touch with feelings associated with the original trauma.
-This might especially apply to people on the Asperger continuum, who don't seem to store and have access to specific emotional memories in the way that the average person's brain does.
+This might especially apply to people on the Asperger continuum, whose brains may not store and have access to specific emotional memories in the way that the average person's brain does.

 If the rewind technique doesn't work, it would certainly not be unreasonable to try the tapping technique, if the client agreed and felt comfortable with it (although, for the reasons described above, it may not be helpful for people on the Asperger continuum).
 In the light of the explanation I have offered in this article, it is unlikely that any particular order is required for the tapping and, indeed, Dr Okhai has pointed out that therapists have had success with the method even when tapping in a random order.[5]

-Although my own experience of EMDR is limited, Martin Murphy of NOVA, the Barnardo's charity in Northern Ireland that works primarily with victims of the political conflict, has trained in both EMDR and use of the rewind technique, and has found the latter to be more acceptable to clients, and more effective.[7]
-He has just completed and is in the process of writing up a major piece of research on it, carried out with the University of Ulster, which very positively highlights its effectiveness with this client group.
+Although my own experience of EMDR is limited, human givens practitioner Martin Murphy, who formerly worked at NOVA, the Barnardo's charity in Northern Ireland, and trained in both EMDR and use of the rewind technique, found the latter to be more acceptable to clients, primarily victims of the political conflict and also more effective.[7]
+He carried out research on it with the University of Ulster, which very positively highlighted its effectiveness with this client group.

 Tapping without the taps